 Open daily 10am to 4.30pm

 Large undercover pavilions house a multitude of Locomotives, Rolling Stock and Railway paraphernalia.
-Historical records including over 100,000 photos are available for research purposes by appointment.
+Historical records including over 700,000 photos are available for research purposes by appointment.
 Various steam and diesel locos and some railcars are still in working order and run on special occasions.
-There is small railway (free) for children to ride on once the admission fee has been paid to get into the Museum.
+There is small railway (free) for everyone to ride on once the admission fee has been paid to get into the Museum.
 A Model Railway display is also in main pavilion.
 A Book shop at the Museum with Railway Books, slides and Videos can be accessed at any time without entering the Museum.
+A favorite display is a train simulator which visitors are allowed to drive.
 The Museum well worth a visit and it is close to the Aircraft and Maritime Museums as well.

 Old Tailem Town Pioneer Village